 The Easter bunny is a popular character in Germany during the weeks leading up to Easter.
 Kids can usually find colored eggs hidden around their homes and gardens by the Easter bunny, who may also leave them chocolate treats or toys!

 A pretzel is a very popular snack in German-speaking countries.
 Pretzels are baked, not fried, and are typically served with salt sprinkled over the top.

 They can also be made in a variety of shapes, including braids.
 Due to their popularity and abundance, they are a major player in most German holiday foods.

 Pumpkin soup is a traditional German dish that is most popular during the fall and winter months.
 It’s actually quite simple to make, consisting of butter or oil, onions, leeks, or shallots.
 Combine this with a pretzel at an Oktoberfest and you’re in for a good time!

 Pajama Day is a fun holiday for kids in Germany, typically celebrated on the last school day before winter break.
-Pajamas are often worn to school and there may be special activities planned by teachers or other school employees.
+Pajamas are often worn to school, and teachers or other school employees may plan special activities.

 Frying Pan Throwing Contest

 The frying pan throwing contest is a popular event that takes place during the annual Carnival celebration in Germany.
 Contestants compete to see who can throw a frying pan the farthest.
 The event is usually considered a light-hearted, fun competition and is often attended by spectators who enjoy watching the frying pans fly!